 2. Small business grants in the USA

 America has always been a country that has fostered and nurtured entrepreneurship, with an estimated one million new small businesses created each year.
-This means there are plenty of funding opportunities for small businesses and startups.
+This means there are plenty of startup funding opportunities for small businesses and startups.

-A good starting point if you’re looking for small business funding, wherever you are in the USA, is the grants.gov website.
+A good starting point if you’re looking for small business startup funding, wherever you are in the USA, is the grants.gov website.

 This federal portal contains lots of different temporary grant opportunities for businesses, especially those in niche industries like agriculture and fishing.